-You can automate agent installation and configuration for a Windows computer by using Windows PowerShell Desired State Configuration (DSC), Windows PowerShell, the AzureConnectedMachine DSC Module and a service principal for onboarding.
-For more information, refer to How to install the Connected Machine agent using Windows PowerShell DSC.
+You can automate agent installation and configuration for a Windows computer by using Windows PowerShell Desired State Configuration (DSC), Windows PowerShell, the AzureConnectedMachine DSC Module, and a service principal for onboarding.
+For more information, see How to install the Connected Machine agent using Windows PowerShell DSC.

 Manage VM extensions

-Azure Arc for servers enables you to deploy Azure VM extensions to non-Azure Windows and Linux VMs, providing a consistent extension management experience between Azure and non-Azure VMs.
+Azure Arc enabled servers enables you to deploy a supported subset of Azure VM extensions to non-Azure Windows and Linux VMs, providing a consistent extension management experience between Azure and non-Azure VMs.
 VM extensions allow you to: